 Since 1986, Dr. Borovetz has served as the academic liaison for the University's Clinical Bioengineering Program in Mechanical Circulatory Support.
 This program supports patients who are implanted with a left ventricular assist device, or bi-ventricular assist devices, as a bridge to cardiac transplantation or bridge to recovery.
 This work in mechanical circulatory support follows Dr. Borovetz's early efforts in which he helped cardiac surgeons apply extracorporeal membrane oxygenation (ECMO) to treat successfully a large series of neonates in respiratory distress.

-Dr. Borovetz is a Fellow of the American Institute for Medical and Biological Engineering, a past member of the Board of Trustees of the American Society for Artificial Internal Organs (ASAIO), and a past member of the Board of Directors of The Biomedical Engineering Society.
-Dr. Borovetz previously served on the Scientific Advisory Boards of the University of the Louisville Speed Scientific School and of the Departments of Bioengineering at the Cleveland Clinic Foundation and Pennsylvania State University.
-He has also served on numerous NIH study sections, as a member of the Literature Selection Technical Review Committee, National Library of Medicine, and as an ad hoc reviewer on the Scientific Advisory Committee of the Whitaker Foundation.
+Dr. Borovetz is a Fellow of the American Institute for Medical and Biological Engineering, an inaugural Fellow of the Biomedical Engineering Society, a Fellow of the Council on Arteriosclerosis, American Heart Association, a past member of the Board of Trustees of the American Society for Artificial Internal Organs (ASAIO), and a past member of the Board of Directors of The Biomedical Engineering Society (BMES).
+Dr. Borovetz previously served on the Scientific Advisory Boards of the University of Louisville Speed Scientific School and of the Departments of Bioengineering at Bucknell University, the Cleveland Clinic Foundation, and Pennsylvania State University.
+He has also served on numerous NIH and NSF study sections, as a member of the Literature Selection Technical Review Committee, National Library of Medicine, as an ad hoc reviewer on the Scientific Advisory Committee of the Whitaker Foundation and as a reviewer for The Whitaker International Fellows and Scholars Program.
 Dr. Borovetz holds 7 patents and is the author on hundreds of journal articles, abstracts, proceedings papers, monographs, and book chapters.

-Dr. Borovetz is the 2007 recipient of the Carnegie Science Center Life Sciences Award, the 2001 ASAIO Whitaker Lecturer, and the 2009 ASAIO Hastings Lecturer.
-He is the recipient of the 2013-2014 Swanson School of Engineering Board of Visitors Faculty Award.
+Dr. Borovetz is a 1992 recipient of the R & D Magazine 100 Award (along with Frank Shaffer, Department of Energy, and Dr. John Woodard, Novacor Division, Baxter Healthcare Corporation).
+He is the 2007 recipient of the Carnegie Science Center Life Sciences Award, the 2001 ASAIO Whitaker Lecturer, and the 2009 ASAIO Hastings Lecturer.
+Dr. Borovetz is the 2003 Inaugural Co-Chair, Gordon Research Conference on Assisted Circulation and the 2009 Conference Chair, BMES Annual Meeting, Pittsburgh, PA.
+He is the recipient of the 2012-2013 Swanson School of Engineering Board of Visitors Faculty Award.
 In 1999 and 2000, Dr. Borovetz spent one-half time at the NIH, where he served as a Health Sciences Administrator for the Bioengineering Research Group of the National Heart, Lung, and Blood Institute.

-View of list of Dr. Borovetzís publications here.
+View of list of Dr. Borovetz’s publications here.

 Phone: (412) 624-4725